 - Open: The automated issuance and renewal protocol is an open standard and as much of the software as possible will be open source.

 - Cooperative: Much like the underlying Internet protocols themselves, Let’s Encrypt is a joint effort to benefit the entire community, beyond the control of any one organization.

-Let’s Encrypt has received a considerable boost from industry endorsement, with major hosting companies like OVH, WordPress.com, Gandi, Dreamhost, and Squarespacehelping many sites move to HTTPS with Let’s Encrypt.
-Based on numbers Mozilla gathers from Firefox users, encrypted sites now account for more than 53 percent of page visits, compared with 39.5 percent just before Let’s Encrypt launched.
-WordPress.com and Squarespace started providing free HTTPS for all custom domains hosted on their respective platfroms, which helps protect users in various ways, including defending against surveillance of content and communications, cookie theft, account hijacking, and other web security flaws.
+Let’s Encrypt has received a considerable boost from industry endorsement, with major hosting companies like OVH, WordPress.com, Jimdo, and Sakura Internet helping many sites move to HTTPS with Let’s Encrypt.
+Based on numbers Mozilla gathers from Firefox users, encrypted sites now account for more than 68 percent of page visits, compared with 39.5 percent just before Let’s Encrypt launched.
+The automatic inclusion of HTTPS by hosting providers helps protect users against surveillance of content and communications, cookie theft, account hijacking, and other Web security flaws.